 Plaintiffs owe a duty to mitigate.
 In other words, there exists an obligation when one is injured to take reasonable steps to minimize the impact and reduce losses related to his or her injuries.
 This is true even when the accident itself was caused by no fault of your own.

 Courts have long taken the approach that personal injury plaintiffs can be denied the right to recover portions of damages that could have reasonably been avoided.

 In a motorcycle accident, the most common assertion of failure to mitigate is associated with failure to wear a helmet.
 M.G.L.
 90 § 7 requires all motorcycle operators and riders to wear a helmet.
 If they do not and they are injured in a crash, damages may be reduced substantially if consideration is given to what the injuries would have been had the operator/rider been helmeted, as required by law.

-Another common assertion of a failure to mitigate is refusal to follow doctors’ orders.
+Another common assertion of a failure to mitigate is a refusal to follow doctors’ orders.
 For example, if a physician recommends surgery to treat a certain injury and patient refuses, he or she may have a difficult time recovering damages for any permanent or serious injuries that could have been lessened by having that surgery.
 In that situation, an injury attorney may examine the relative risk of the surgery, historical outcomes and other factors to argue in that case the treatment was not reasonable or necessary.

-Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.
+Contact Jeffrey Glassman Injury Lawyers today for a free and confidential consultation.

-Call (617) 367-2900 – NO FEE UNLESS SUCCESSFUL
+Call (617) 777-7777 – NO FEE UNLESS SUCCESSFUL